 The reason I ask is because of health implications.
-The guy who wakes early, gets his 8-hours of sleep by going to bed early will sleep better and have better health.
+The guy who wakes early gets his 8 hours of sleep by going to bed early will sleep better and have better health.
 On the other hand, consider the other guy.
-He regularly goes to bed late and wakes up tired, and has done this for years.
-If you’re one of these types, you likely have sleep debt and your health is compromised.
-Especially if you further complicate things by drinking coffee, alcohol and other addictive substances and don’t exercise.
+He regularly goes to bed late and wakes up tired; he has done this for years.
+If you’re one of these types, you likely have sleep debt, and your health is compromised.
+Significantly if you further complicate things by drinking coffee, alcohol and other addictive substances and don’t exercise.

-So there you have it folks, get your teenagers to bed early and up early, get that great breakfast into them and get their good sleep habits fired up now.
-They might not thank you for it now, they certainly will later in life.
+So there you have it, folks, get your teenagers to bed early and up early, get that great breakfast into them and get their good sleep habits fired up now.
+Although they might not thank you for it now, they certainly will later.

 Have an outstanding day